Liam Gallagher: Other projects

 On 7 May 2010, it was confirmed that Gallagher's production company In 1 Productions would adapt the Richard DiLello book about the Beatles' record label Apple Corps, called The Longest Cocktail Party, into a feature film.
-As of 2021, the film has yet to be completed.
-Gallagher was previously the owner of the clothing range Pretty Green, named after a song by The Jam.
+As of 2024, the film has yet to be completed.
+Gallagher was previously the owner of the clothing range Pretty Green, named after a song by the Jam.

 In 2014, Gallagher designed a Parka-wearing Paddington Bear statue, one of fifty located around London prior to the release of the film Paddington, which was auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 In March 2015, Gallagher appeared alongside Stephen Fry in a short film for Comic Relief titled National Treasures.
 In June, he played in a charity football match at the Juventus Stadium in Turin and performed on a special episode of TFI Friday.
-For the latter, he performed "My Generation" by The Who as part of a supergroup which included Paul Arthurs, Roger Daltrey, Jay Mehler, and Zak Starkey.
+For the latter, he performed "My Generation" by the Who as part of a supergroup which included Paul Arthurs, Roger Daltrey, Jay Mehler, and former Oasis collaborator Zak Starkey.

 In October 2017, Gallagher appeared in the George Michael documentary Freedom, in which he referred to the recently deceased Michael as a "modern-day Elvis", particularly praising his 1990 single "Praying for Time".
 On 3 November, he made an appearance alongside his mother Peggy and son Gene in a celebrity edition of the Channel 4 series Gogglebox in aid of Stand Up to Cancer.
 In December, he narrated the Climate Coalition's "alternative Christmas advert" depicting a snowman melting due to climate change.

 Gallagher released a documentary in 2019 called As It Was, following his life after Beady Eye and his life leading up to his solo debut album As You Were.

 Gallagher stars alongside sons Lennon and Gene in a documentary called Liam Gallagher: 48 Hours at Rockfield, which documents a 48-hour period in Rockfield Studios with exclusive performances and interviews.
 It was released in May 2022.

 Gallagher is among the people interviewed for the documentary film If These Walls Could Sing directed by Mary McCartney about the recording studios at Abbey Road.